Data-light Uncertainty Set Merging with Admissibility: Simulation Studies

-\paragraph*{Conformal prediction set with different learning algorithms} We consider the case where each study chooses different learning algorithms to construct conformal prediction sets.
+\textbf{Conformal prediction set with different learning algorithms.} We consider the case where each study chooses different learning algorithms to construct conformal prediction sets.
 More precisely, for study $\ell$ the non-conformity score for a candidate $y$ is $|y-\hat{f}_\ell(X)|$, and $\hat{f}_\ell$ is one of the following models: neural network, random forest, LASSO and linear regression.
 200 pairs of data are randomly picked as training data, and the rest are used as calibration data.
 All studies use the same split.
 We use the package \textsf{conformalInference}\footnote{Code is provided in \url{https://github.com/ryantibs/conformal}.} to implement these methods.
 Since there are only four learning algorithms, we have $L=4$ in this experiment and Scenario 2 is omitted.
 The result is summarized in Figure \ref{fig:sim_dep_mmthd}.
-Similar to Section \ref{sec:simu1}, all variations of SAT achieve the target coverage rate for the merged set, except for \texttt{SyE+AM} when $L \alpha_1 \leq \alpha/(1-\tau)$.
-All variations of SAT yield a final set size that falls between the sizes of the best and worst studies, demonstrating their effectiveness in utilizing information from the initial sets.
-Among these variations, \texttt{SyP+CCT} exhibits the best performance.
+Similar to Section \ref{sec:simu1}, all variations of SAT achieve the target coverage rate for the merged set.
+We observe that \texttt{SyP+R\"uger} slightly outperforms \texttt{SyE+AM} in some cases.
+Again this does not contradict the admissibility theory, as \texttt{SyP+R\"uger} is a randomized merging procedure.
+In contrast, both \texttt{SyP(naïve)+AM} and \texttt{SyP(naïve)+R\"uger} are deterministic, and the resulting sizes from these two procedures are consistently larger than those of \texttt{SyE+AM}.

-\paragraph*{Conformal prediction set with different splits of training and calibration data} In this experiment, we merge split conformal prediction sets that are constructed using the same learning algorithm but different splits of the training and calibration data.
-The non-conformity for an candidate $y$ is $|y-\hat{f}_\ell(X)|$ and $\hat{f}_\ell$ is obtained from a LASSO model.
+\textbf{Conformal prediction set with different splits of training and calibration data.} In this experiment, we merge split conformal prediction sets that are constructed using the same learning algorithm but different splits of the training and calibration data.
+The non-conformity for a candidate $y$ is $|y-\hat{f}_\ell(X)|$ and $\hat{f}_\ell$ is obtained from a LASSO model.
 Each study randomly selects 200 data points from the 400 labeled samples for training and uses the remaining 200 points for calibration, denoted as $D^{(\ell)}_{\rm tr}$ and $D^{(\ell)}_{\rm cal}$, respectively.
 The results are summarized in Figure \ref{fig:sim_dep_lasso}.
-It shows that all variations of SAT successfully achieve target coverage level, with size results similar to those in Figure \ref{fig:sim_dep_mmthd}.
+It shows that all variations of SAT successfully achieve the target coverage level, with \texttt{SyE+AM} performing comparably to \texttt{SyP+R\"uger}, and both uniformly outperforming \texttt{SyP(naïve)+AM} and \texttt{SyP(naïve)+R\"uger}.